 Bucharest has hundreds of bus and trolleybus routes, and tens of trams, serving every part of the city as well as a number of suburban villages and outposts.

 Buses and trams run at infrequent intervals from very early in the morning (around 04:30) to around 22:50 (earlier at weekends), after which the night buses take over.
 These serve all areas of the capital throughout the night, with all routes departing from Piata Unirii.
-Most night bus services run at hourly intervals.
+Most night bus lines run at hourly intervals.

 In Bucharest, surface transport includes an extensive bus system, trolleybuses, trams, and an easy subway line.
 The transport network is among the densest in Europe, ensuring the transport of millions of travelers by making them available more than 116 bus lines, 20 trolleybus lines and 25 tram lines, including the light rail.
 Map the routes of surface public transport can be viewed on the site www.stbsa.ro/eng/index

-The ticketing situation differs for street transport (buses, trams, and trolleybuses) and the metro system.
+The ticketing is different for the street transport (buses, trams, and trolleybuses) and the subway system.
 To use buses, trams or trolleybuses, you must first purchase an 'Activ' or 'Multiple' magnetic card (3.70 lei) from any STB street kiosk, which you then load with credit that is discharged as you enter the transport vehicles.
 Trips cost 3 lei each and you can travel for 90 minutes between the lines, and the minimum amount of credit you can buy is 5 lei.
 Children under seven ride free.

 One can plan a route on the RATB website or with the help of mobile apps such as Google Maps, Moovit or Transport Urban.